awsdocs/amazon-ec2-user-guide/doc_source/ebs-describing-volumes.md

 # Viewing Volume Information<a name="ebs-describing-volumes"></a>

-You can view descriptive information for your Amazon EBS volumes in a selected region at a time in the AWS Management Console\.
-You can also view detailed information about a single volume, including the size, volume type, whether the volume is encrypted, which master key was used to encrypt the volume, and the specific instance to which the volume is attached\.
+You can view descriptive information about your EBS volumes\.
+For example, you can view information about all volumes in a specific region or view detailed information about a single volume, including its size, volume type, whether the volume is encrypted, which master key was used to encrypt the volume, and the specific instance to which the volume is attached\.

+You can get additional information about your EBS volumes, such as how much disk space is available, from the operating system on the instance\.

+## Viewing Descriptive information<a name="ebs-view-information"></a>

-**View information about an EBS volume using the console**
+**To view information about an EBS volume using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.